Deep monotonic networks with residual skips#

 ) # ~depth 32; uniform width => identity skips

-The skip gate g_α must equal 1 at init (α=0) so the block starts as a true identity (y 1·skip + ε·F skip). elu(α)+1 is the natural strictly-positive function with this property: it is 1 at 0, smooth (C¹, including at 0), unbounded above yet only linearly growing for α>0 (≈ α+1), and decays to 0⁺ as α→−∞.
+g_α must equal 1 at init (α = 0) so the block starts as a true identity (y 1·skip + g_β(0)·F(0) skip, given F(x) 0). elu(α)+1 is the natural strictly-positive function with this property: it is 1 at 0, smooth (C¹, including at 0), unbounded above yet only linearly growing for α>0 (≈ α+1), and decays to 0⁺ as α→−∞.
 So the skip can be freely amplified or attenuated during training without exploding.
 Alternatives fail a requirement: sigmoid caps at 1 (skip can never amplify), exp grows too fast (unstable), softplus(0) = ln 2 0.69 (no identity at init).

 Monotonicity (both size cases)#